clamboley/SelfSupervisedForLNL/README.md

 label flipping.
 We generate noise in (0%, 10%, 20%, 30%, 40%, 50%, 60%, 70%), same for sparsity, with 5 different seeds
 using the [Cleanlab](github.com/cleanlab/cleanlab) package.

+Human annotated cifar10 is also provided, using the [Cifar-1On](https://github.com/UCSC-REAL/cifar-10-100n) dataset.

 ### Linear evaluation on different noise levels

 To evaluate a pretrained ResNet-34 backbone on linear classification on CIFAR10 with 40% noise, 20% sparsity,